-Next, remove the bearings from the race, a magnetic screwdriver is needed to life the bearings out.
+Next, remove the bearings from the race, a magnetic screwdriver is needed to live the bearings out.

-Next, clean the bearings, use a degreaser and some paper cloth, make sure that you fully clean away all of the old grease before proceeding.
+Next, clean the bearings, use a degreaser and some paper cloth, make sure that you fully clean away all of the old greases before proceeding.